abhjtbhrli/Projects/Upset Plot Hack.md

 # Upset Plot Hack
 ### *A Dummy Project*

-This is a longer workaround of building an upset plot in R. There are packages like `Complex UpSet`, `UpSetR`, and `ggupset` that can make life easier while create upset plots, but I wanted to build something from scratch, even if it's hacky.
+This is a longer workaround of building an upset plot in R. There are packages like `Complex UpSet`, `UpSetR`, and `ggupset` that can make life easier while creating upset plots, but I wanted to build something from scratch, even if it's hacky.

 Here we go!